ZacharyForman/Gozzlang-Comp/README.md

 # Zac & Max’s Competition
 Gozz has developed a new programming language, Gozzlang, which he has written a number of essential programs on.
 Unfortunately, Gozz has been hit by a bus, which crushed the USB stick that was the only copy of both his optimized implementation of the language, and the programs he had written for it.
 All that survived was a “High Quality” reference implementation of the language, and some unit tests he had written for his programs.
 Gozz did actually survive the crash, in a way.
 He is now a zombie, and his brain function has been reduced (slightly).
 As such, he is now only able to shamble menacingly while pitifully moaning for brains in a way that is slightly different to the way he did this while alive.
 You have Ө(mode(1, zα(n))) jobs.
-Reimplement Gozz’s optimized implementation
+## Reimplement Gozz’s optimized implementation
 Despite Gozz’s inability to speak in human understandable language, he was able to write a non-optimal reference implementation of his language with our help.
+We pray that it is correct, but, like a C compiler, make no guarantees.
 It is your job to write an optimal implementation of Gozz’s language.
 To help you in your task, we have provided a thorough specification below.

 Your implementation will be assessed on correctness and speed.
 We will test implementations using a series of test cases.
 If your solution produces incorrect output, your solution will receive zero points overall.
 If it produces the correct output in all test cases, the “penalty” of your program is its cumulative run time over all test cases.
 The solution with the lowest penalty will be declared the winner.
 Your interpreter should take the gozz program to run as a command line argument.